 History on Film

 Memory and Post-Conflict Resolution

 Racial and Ethnic Identity Formation in the Atlantic World

-Nicholas Rowe (2018).
-“Worshipping While Black: A Peace Studies Analysis of Black Church Origins and The Implications for Gospel Theology”.
-In Gospel Theology: A Constructive Theology and Critical Reflection on African American Christianity, forthcoming.
+Nicholas Rowe (2019).
+“Worshipping While Black: A Peace Studies Analysis of Black Church Origins and The Implications for Gospel Theology.”
+In Gospel Haymanot, Vincent Bantu, ed.
+Calumet City, IL: UMI.